Table of Contents

 3. Type of Vehicular Traffic

-The alignment of roads should be selected such that longitudinal slopes are not steeper than the ruling gradient.
+Road alignment should be selected, so longitudinal slopes are not steeper than the ruling gradient.
 To achieve this, the alignment might need a deviation from the straight line.

 5. Horizontal Curves

 6. Sight Distance

 The alignment of roads must be decided such that more and clear sight distance is available for drivers of the vehicles.

 Obstruction also affects alignment selection.
 For example, the alignment should be improved to avoid marshy land, ponds, wells, graveyards, historical, monumental, and religious sites, etc.